VLOOKUP is a powerful function in Excel. In this tutorial, I’m going to show you how to use VLOOKUP in Excel 2016.

 And this is how the country data would look like in Excel:

 Notice that both of the tables have the column Country Code, which contains common values under both tables.
-As indicated earlier, we will use the values under the Country Code column to connect between the two tables.
+We will use the values under the Country Code column to connect between the two tables.

-Once we connect the two tables via the Country Code, we will be able to achieve our goal of displaying the Country Name for each client under the Client table.
+Once you connect the two tables via the Country Code, you’ll be able to achieve the goal of displaying the Country Name for each client under the Client table.

-Let’s look at the steps to apply the VLOOKUP function in more detail:
+Let’s now look at the steps to apply the VLOOKUP function:

 (1) First, go to the ‘Client Data’ sheet